adamelliotfields/dotfiles/readme.md

 gpg --full-generate-key

 # this command prints the ID of the key associated with your email address
-# (you can also use the fingerprint, which is a hash of the public key)
+# you can also use the fingerprint, which is a hash of the public key
 gpg --list-keys --with-colons $YOUR_EMAIL | tr ' ' '\n' | grep '^pub' | cut -d':' -f5

-# export the keys and write them by hand on a piece of paper
 # the armor flag outputs ASCII (text) instead of binary ("ASCII armor")
 # add your email in a comment so you know what the key is for
 gpg --armor --comment $YOUR_EMAIL --export $YOUR_EMAIL > your.pub.key